 (B) A qualified principal instructor shall teach each approved training program.
 To be qualified as a principal instructor a person shall:

-(1) Have successfully completed at least twenty-four hours of any United States environmental protection agency (USEPA) or USEPA-authorized state or tribal accredited lead-specific training;
+(1) Have successfully completed at least twenty-four hours of any USEPA or USEPA-authorized state or tribal accredited lead-specific training;

 (2) Have two years of experience in the construction trade, such as lead or asbestos abatement, painting, carpentry, renovation, remodeling, occupational safety and health, or industrial hygiene; and